alexsykes8/MediaPipe/README.md

 When run, uses a webcam to detect users hand placement on a coloured keyboard.

-Run from final, note that it might take a minute to open the camera.
+Run from final.py, note that it might take a minute to open the camera.

 If it is struggling to load your webcamera, try changing the number in line 66: